 Electric & Hybrid Van

 As one of South Wales’ only Transit Centres, our Cardiff based Fordthorne Transit Centre staff are trained and up to date with the current Electric & Hybrid Van range and are also knowledgeable about the exciting new models due to launch.
+For Electric Vans for sale, simply contact our team to enquire about vehicles such as the Ford Transit Custom Hybrid and more.
+If you are looking for Ford cars that are electric such as the Ford Kuga which is a Ford self charging hybrid, visit our car electric and hybrid page for more information.

 Ford is investing $11 billion in Electrified Vehicles between 2017-2022 and is committed to an electric future in Europe.
 Whether you’re looking for a fun-to-drive city car, a practical hybrid car for the family or a capable hybrid van that doesn’t compromise on your business needs – you’ll find the right vehicle for you with the Ford Hybrid range.
 Click the link below to be informed of when new vehicles are available.